j1o2h3n/DDSTGCN/README.md

 ## License

-Copyright (C) 2022 Jiang Xiangheng
+Copyright © 2022 Jiang Xiangheng

 This project is licensed under the [MIT license](LICENSE).